Hg0wl/MockStackOverflow/README.md

 ## Instructions to generate and view coverage report

 # Jest coverage report
 Open a terminal and cd to the `/server`.
 Then, run the command `npx jest --coverage --runInBand --forceExit`.
-When the command finished running, a code coverage report will be generated in `server/coverageIcov-report/server`. open the `index.html` file in this directory to view the code coverage report
+When the command finished running, a code coverage report will be generated in `server/coverageIcov-report/server`.
+Open the `index.html` file in this directory to view the code coverage report

 ## Extra Credit Section (if applicable)